So you’ve decided to offer cross border shipping.

 5. Offer Multiple Payment Types

 Buyers in different countries prefer different payment methods.
-For example, a Pitney Bowes study found that buyers in Spain prefer to pay with credit cards like Visa, Mastercard and American Express.
-But only about 30% of German eCommerce buyers prefer to pay with credit cards.
+For example, a Pitney Bowes study found that buyers in Spain prefer to pay with credit cards like Visa, Mastercard, and American Express.
+However, only about 30% of German eCommerce buyers prefer to pay with credit cards.
 Mobile shoppers, an increasing percentage of online shoppers, may find it easier to pay with mobile wallets rather than typing in a credit card number.
 And many customers in India and Central Europe prefer to pay cash on delivery.

 Preferred payment methods are as varied as your buyers.
 Ensure you’re not losing customers during checkout by providing the payment options they feel most comfortable using.

-You’ll find many occasions when selling cross border where either your or the customer are required to pay import duties.
+You’ll find many occasions when selling cross border where either you or the customer are required to pay import duties.
 If the customer is required to pay these duties, be sure to warn them upfront so they aren’t met with a nasty surprise before they can pick up their package.

 You can also choose to show or hide fees strategically.
 Do you cover duties?
 Then you may not want to include a line for customs & duties at checkout.
 For example, say you are selling on a fully localized site.
-A customer who didn’t realize their item is shipping from overseas could get antsy and pull the plug on a sale.
+A customer who didn’t realize their item was shipping from overseas could get antsy and pull the plug on a sale.

-7. Show Pricing in Local Currency
+7. Show Pricing in Local Currency When Shipping Cross Border

 According to PayPal, 75% of cross border buyers say they want the option to buy in their local currency.
 And 62% say they check prices in local currency before placing an order.
 Anytime your customer navigates away from your site during checkout, you potentially lose them.
 Showing prices in their local currency keeps them in your checkout flow.

-8. Optimize for mobile
+Bonus Tip: Optimize for mobile experience

-Forty percent of mobile shoppers abandon their cart because they have trouble entering information.
+Forty percent of mobile shoppers abandon their carts because they have trouble entering information.
 All the checkout options we’ve mentioned above will help mobile shoppers enjoy a seamless checkout experience, but you can do more.

-Design your checkout with large, easy-to-see and press buttons, highly visible fonts and a fixed navigation bar so your customers can easily navigate your site and checkout on mobile.
+Design your checkout with large, easy-to-see, and press buttons, highly visible fonts, and a fixed navigation bar so your customers can easily navigate your site and checkout on mobile.

 Because on average of 70% of online shopping carts are abandoned at the checkout, you have to give customers delivery options that fit their individual needs while also showing them upfront when to expect their items.